 Mim began her career teaching second graders in New York City after studying at the NYU School of Education.
 She has created programs for the Osher Lifelong Learning Institute and the Partners in the Arts School of Professional and Continuing Education at the University of Richmond.

 She taught art foundation at VCU for 18 years and is a staff educator at the Virginia Museum of Fine Arts, Studio School.
 Her art has been featured in the Whitney Museum Art-O-Mat and throughout the U.S. She has exhibited work in Korea, Venezuela, Poland, France and more.

 She has a B.F.A. in painting and printmaking from the University of Illinois, Champaign-Urbana and an M.S. in counseling from VCU.

 Calvin Hall (B.A.’15/H&S; B.S.’15/H&S; M.S.’18/H&S)

 Calvin Hall is a fourth-year graduate student in health psychology at Virginia Commonwealth University and a passionate social activist.
-As a scholar, Hall examines the effects of social biases on decision-making processes and their effects on health with a focus on queer, trans, and gender non-conforming people of color.
+As a scholar, Hall examines the effects of social biases on decision-making processes and their effects on health with a focus on queer, trans, and gender nonconforming individuals of color.

-As an activist, Hall has worked for eight years with survivors and advocates of sexual and intimate partners on a local, state and national level.
-He currently serves as a faculty trainer with the Virginia Sexual and Domestic Violence Action Alliance; a passionate member of the Richmond chapter of Southerners on New Ground, a multi-racial queer liberation non-profit.
-Hall is also a board member at the Virginia Anti-Violence Project.
+Hall has worked for eight years with survivors and advocates of sexual and intimate partners on a local, state and national level.
+He currently serves as a faculty trainer with the Virginia Sexual and Domestic Violence Action Alliance; a passionate member of the Richmond chapter of Southerners on New Ground, a multi-racial queer liberation nonprofit, and a board member at the Virginia Anti-Violence Project.

-Hall received a B.S. in Psychology and B.A. in Philosophy from Virginia Commonwealth University in 2015, and an M.S. in Psychology in 2018.
-He completes his doctorate in 2021.
+Hall received a B.S. in Psychology, a B.A. in Philosophy, and an M.S. in Psychology from VCU and is pursuing his doctorate in psychology, also at VCU.